MicrosoftDocs/azure-security-docs/articles/key-vault/general/azure-policy.md

 - You currently don't have a solution to perform an audit across your organization, or you're conducting manual audits of your environment by asking individual teams within your organization to report their compliance.
 You're looking for a way to automate this task, perform audits in real time, and guarantee the accuracy of the audit.
 - You want to enforce your company security policies and stop individuals from creating self-signed certificates, but you don't have an automated way to block their creation.
 - You want to relax some requirements for your test teams, but you want to maintain tight controls over your production environment.
 You need a simple automated way to separate enforcement of your resources.
-- You want to be sure that you can roll-back enforcement of new policies in the event of a live-site issue.
+- You want to be sure that you can roll-back enforcement of new policies in the event ofif there is a live-site issue.
 You need a one-click solution to turn off enforcement of the policy.
-- You're relying on a 3rd party solution for auditing your environment and you want to use an internal Microsoft offering.
+- You're relying on a third-party solution for auditing your environment and you want to use an internal Microsoft offering.

 ## Types of policy effects and guidance

 When enforcing a policy, you can determine its effect over the resulting evaluation.
 Each policy definition allows you to choose one of multiple effects.
 Therefore, policy enforcement may behave differently depending on the type of operation you're evaluating.
 In general, the effects for policies that integrate with Key Vault include:

 - [**Audit**](/azure/governance/policy/concepts/effects#audit): when the effect of a policy is set to `Audit`, the policy won't cause any breaking changes to your environment.
-It will only alert you to components such as certificates that don't comply with the policy definitions within a specified scope, by marking these components as non-compliant in the policy compliance dashboard.
+It will only alert you to components such as certificates that don't comply with the policy definitions within a specified scope, by marking these components as noncompliant in the policy compliance dashboard.
 Audit is default if no policy effect is selected.

-- [**Deny**](/azure/governance/policy/concepts/effects#deny): when the effect of a policy is set to `Deny`, the policy will block the creation of new components such as certificates as well as block new versions of existing components that don't comply with the policy definition.
-Existing non-compliant resources within a key vault aren't affected.
-The 'audit' capabilities will continue to operate.
+- [**Deny**](/azure/governance/policy/concepts/effects#deny): when the effect of a policy is set to `Deny`, the policy blocks the creation of new components (such as certificates) and blocks new versions of existing components that don't comply with the policy definition.
+Existing noncompliant resources within a key vault aren't affected.
+The 'audit' capabilities continue to operate.

 - [**Disabled**](/azure/governance/policy/concepts/effects#disabled): when the effect of a policy is set to `Disabled`, the policy will still be evaluated but enforcement won't take effect, thus being compliant for the condition with `Disabled` effect.
 This is useful to disable the policy for a specific condition as opposed to all conditions.